 Foundry also allows add-ons, which enhance the experience.
 Going back to Foundry not having a way to roll dice other than via a text command, virtually everyone running Foundry uses the add-on “Dice Tray” which adds a very similar capability to click and roll.
 Pinging on the map to show people what you’re talking about is built into Roll20, but similarly everyone with Foundry runs one of two “ping” add-ons.
 That issue above where you can’t drag and drop JPGs to the tabletop?
 There’s a “Drag Upload” mod for that.

 In fact, there’s a mod for damned near everything, including some significant quality of life improvements.
 Everyone seems to use “Dice So Nice” which adds highly configurable 3d dice that roll on the table.
 Roll20 has a similar option, but to be really blunt, it doesn’t work beyond a really basic level.
 If a system requires rolling dice of different colors, it can’t do that.
-And for some games, I just can’t fathom what it’s trying to do such as the Year Zero Engine games from Free League as it lobs out huge numbers of d6s that seem to have no relation to the number that you’re actually rolling.
-As a result, I’ve just never used it.
-Dice So Nice in Foundry just plain works.
-For game systems with specialty dice like Alien, you get the two separate colored D6s with the specialty faces showing a success or fumble.
-It even includes the Dungeon Crawl Classics “funky dice” (d3, d5, d7, d14, d16, d24, and d30).
-Those also appear as options in the above referenced Dice Tray mod automatically if you’re playing DCC.
-Each player can also customize the dice to their liking.
+And for some games, I just can’t fathom what roll20 is trying to do such as the Year Zero Engine games from Free League where it lobs out huge numbers of d6s that seem to have no relation to the number that you’re actually rolling.
+As a result, I’ve just never used the graphic dice in roll20.
+(And I really do love dice.)

 Similarly, Year Zero games use a complicated initiative system where you draw cards and move low to high.
 It also includes the possibility to draw two cards and pick the best, to trade initiative spots with another character, and to have multiple initiative steps for multiple actions.
 There’s a YZE Combat add-on that just automates all of this.
 Roll20 has some features for cards, but like the dice, I’ve never seen them actually work or be worth the amount of irritation it takes to get them working.
 Chances are people are just going to revert to rolling a d10 and that’s fine, but Foundry does it better and more in line with the official rules.